 As the International Organization for Public-Private Cooperation, the World Economic Forum was in an ideal position to guide the creation of these public-private partnerships.
 Over a six-month period beginning in May 2016, the Forum’s Platform for Shaping the Future of Financial and Monetary Systems convened a working group of humanitarian actors and private-sector representatives to develop a set of principles for public-private collaboration on cash-based humanitarian assistance.

 At our Annual Meeting 2017 in Davos-Klosters, many of the world’s largest financial service providers, IT and telecommunications companies and international organizations announced their commitment to these principles.
 The 18 signatory organizations are:

 These principles have been used as a framework to ensure easy, timely and secure access to cash payments during humanitarian crises.

-Interested in learning more about how the Forum’s System Initiative on Shaping the Future of Financial and Monetary Systems has been working to promote financial inclusion and improve humanitarian aid?
+Interested in learning more about how the Forum’s Platform for Shaping the Future of Financial and Monetary Systems has been working to promote financial inclusion and improve humanitarian aid?

-If you’re a current Forum partner or member, reach out to your Forum contact to see how you can engage in this System Initiative.
+If you’re a current Forum partner or member, reach out to your Forum contact to see how you can engage in this Platform.

-The System Initiative on Shaping the Future of Financial and Monetary Systems aims to build a more efficient, resilient and equitable international financial system.
+The Platform for Shaping the Future of Financial and Monetary Systems aims to build a more efficient, resilient and equitable international financial system.
 It does this by providing a platform for all stakeholders to connect, identify shared needs, and collaborate to achieve actionable solutions.